mkerker/dckr/docker.md

 -   To ensure repeatability later.

-Later on we have a lab to tag a image.
+In the next lab we tag an image.

 #### Section summary